Should Vegans Eat Insects?

 - An 18% increase of our total greenhouse gas emissions due to waste gases from cattle, which is more than all transportation put together.

 Going vegan does massively reduce your impact on the environment, but so does switching your meat to insects.
-The impact compared to raring cattle is almost trivial:
+The impact, compared to rearing cattle, is almost trivial:

 With the global population expected to reach 9 billion by 2050, we need a real and fast solution to combat climate change and simultaneously resolve world protein deficiencies.
 Cattle is neither sustainable nor does it feed enough mouths, and at the same time the global population isn’t heading towards a plant-based diet any time soon enough (which could solve these issues).